Avoid using technical terms or jargon, and describe your project idea using simple language. How would you tell a friend about the idea?

 Check the budget information to make sure it all adds up, and check that references to financial elements made in different sections are consistent.
 Double check that the amount of funding requested is correct and the exact amount you intend to request as we are unable to change this later (even if an error is found).

 Remember, your organisation and your business activity may not be well-known to the assessors.
 You are welcome to send additional information in support of your application to the email address: email@example.com.
 Don’t forget to put the application number in the subject line and do not to submit Business Sensitive Information.

-The DNI Innovation Fund team hosted a Q&A last July.
+The DNI Innovation Fund team hosted a Q&A in 09/2017.
 Here are some of the most asked questions.